Chart Color Schemes

 Lake Macdonald features high concentrations of family households, with a fairly typical median household size

-Family households comprise 82.2% of all households, including 30.7% couples with children, 43.4% couples without children, and 7.1% single parent families.
-Non-family households account for the remaining 17.8%, with lone person households at 16.4% and group households comprising 1.9%.
-The median household size is 2.6 people, which aligns with the average in the Rest of Qld.
+Family households constitute 82.2% of all households, including 30.7% couples with children, 43.4% couples without children, and 7.1% single parent families.
+Non-family households comprise the remaining 17.8%, with lone person households at 16.4% and group households comprising 1.9% of the total.
+The median household size is 2.6 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households